PKP class EN57: Technical data

 EN57 is a three-car electric multiple unit with traction motors located in the middle car.
 The unit has four LK450 motors, each rated at 145 kW.
 The outer two cars are both driving trailers and do not have motors.
 Trailers are distinguished with letters a and b, with part a including compressor and part b including the batteries.

 Each part of the unit consists of three compartments, divided by corridors.
 In the trailers only two compartments are for passenger accommodation, while the third was thought to be luggage compartment.
 In the motor car, all three compartments are used by passengers.
-Previously, there were on-board toilets in all parts of the unit, but due to several fires caused by neighbouring electric devices, as well as their compressor inlets originally being located next to the toilets (hence spreading the odours around, likely leading to the "kibel" [lit. crapper] nickname applied since at least the 1980s), the toilets in the motor cars were removed.
+Originally, there were on-board toilets in all parts of the unit, but due to several fires caused by neighbouring electric devices, as well as their compressor inlets originally being located next to the toilets (hence spreading the odours around, likely leading to the "kibel" [lit. crapper] nickname applied since at least the 1980s), the toilets in the motor cars were removed.
 Class EN57 is capable of multiple unit operation with two or three units, using Scharfenberg couplers to connect units together.
 Each unit can seat up to 212 passengers.